th-in-gs/THIn/ReadMe.md

 Three ways!
 All call back on the main thread/runloop/dispatch queue.

-1. A Category on `NSObject` defines a `-thIn:` method takes an `NSTimeInterval` and returns a proxy object.
+1. A Category on `NSObject` defines a `-thIn:` method that takes an `NSTimeInterval` and returns a proxy object.
 Methods sent to it will be queued and sent to the original object after the interval elapses.
 The recently new `instancetype` return type makes this type-safe too!

     ```ObjC
     [[self thIn:3] doYourThingWithThisArray:@[ @"Everybody", @"to", @"the", @"limit!" ]]
     ```

-2. A Category on `NSObject` defines a `-thIn:do:` method takes an `NSTimeInterval` and a block, and invokes the block after the interval.
+2. A Category on `NSObject` defines a `-thIn:do:` method that takes an `NSTimeInterval` and a block, and invokes the block after the interval elapses.

     ```ObjC
     [self thIn:3 do:^(id obj) {